Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Arthur "Bomber" Harris on Jan Smuts [3971]

-unjust legal barriers, and create opportunities for all Americans to succeed in
+barriers, and create opportunities for all Americans to succeed in this

 -- Kamala Harris, two days before the 2024 election.

-main source of our ignorance — the fact that our knowledge can be only finite,
+is the main source of our ignorance the fact that our knowledge can be

-sending you a copy of Student's Tables as you are the only man that's ever
+copy of Student's Tables as you are the only man that's ever likely to

 --